This content may contain affiliate links which may result in my being financially compensated for purchases site visitors make through said links.

 We go into great detail about how to put it together, plus a detailed walk-through of a sample three-month plan of action, in Goodbye 9 to 5 (and if you’re not quite ready for the three-month timeline, we also go over a longer six-month timeline).

-Stay tuned for Part 2 of this series!
-In the meantime…
+Ready for Part 2 of this series?
+Click here!

 Learn more about how to (finally!) quit your day job—forever—in the Goodbye 9 to 5 masterclass.